wp-plugins/custom-post-widget/readme.txt

 Currently the shortcode function only outputs the post content of the content block, future support for displaying the title and/or the attached featured image is being considered.

+= How can I make advanced changes to the widget layout? =

+You can create your own widget template and upload this to your theme folder.
+See [this support topic](http://wordpress.org/support/topic/patch-custom-widget-frontends?replies=1) for more information about this feature.

 = How can I embed a content block in my template file using php code? =

 You can use the do_shortcode function for this: `echo do_shortcode('[content_block id= ]');`